menu

 SQL prevention from attack

-If an attacker attempts to supply a value that’s not a simple integer, then statement.setInt() will throw an SQLException error rather than permitting the query to complete.
+If an attacker attempts to supply a value other than a simple integer, statement.setInt() will throw an SQLException error rather than permitting the query to complete.

 Imagine a developer implements a login form and writes (in Java):